 The first of Australia's multiple World Cup titles.
-England, making their second appearance in the final, were cruising at 135 for 2, when Mike Gatting top-edged a reverse-sweep off Allan Border to the wicketkeeper, Greg Dyer.
-Even after his fall, their target of 254 seemed within easy reach - they needed 102 off 15 overs.
-But when Steve Waugh took the crucial wicket of Allan Lamb (45), things began to unravel for England.
-Australia won by seven runs and David Boon was the Man of the Match for his 75.
+Batting first at a packed Eden Gardens, Australia posted 253, thanks to David Boon's steady 75 at the top and a breezy 45 by Mike Veletta towards the end.
+England, making their second appearance in the final, were cruising at 135 for 2 when Mike Gatting top-edged a reverse sweep off Allan Border to the wicketkeeper, Greg Dyer.
+Still, their target of 254 seemed within easy reach - they needed 102 off 15 overs.
+But after Steve Waugh took the crucial wicket of Allan Lamb (45), Australia tightened the screws.
+Australia won by seven runs and Boon was the Man of the Match.

 Birth of Brett Lee, who excelled as an exponent of extreme speed over a decade without achieving the all-conquering success required to earn the tag of a true Test great.
 Fast and with a flashy smile that added to his star quality, he finished as Australia's fourth-most successful bowler, with 310 wickets in 76 matches.
 He got 42 wickets in his first seven Tests but then suffered a series of injuries, first to his elbow and then several to his ankle.
 In 2009, having missed the Ashes because of a side strain, he decided to retire from Tests in order to prolong his limited-overs career.
 In 2012 he retired from all international cricket.